Documentation

 FunctionDescription

-Data decodingDecode the ABI-encoded attestation data
+Data decodingDecode the ABI-encoded attestation data (7 fields)

 Structural validationCheck readingCount, interval, readings array length, method

-Permission checksVerify attester is whitelisted for the project
+Permission checksVerify attester is whitelisted for the project or watcher

 Derived computationCalculate toTimestamp and total energyWh from readings

-Registry delegationCall recordAttestation() or recordRevocation() on registry
+Registry delegationCall recordAttestation() or recordReplacement() on registry

 How They Interact